M&A Industry Insights: Canadian Manufacturing

 Following April, the sector saw 6 months of growth, as restrictions were lifted and unfulfilled orders fell.
 Individual industry recovery differed based on the recovery of that industry’s downstream demand.
 For example, manufacturing industries that supplied to the construction sector, such as metal fabrication, saw quick recoveries as the construction market boomed with essential status and high investment.
 In contrast, the paper manufacturing industry saw a slow recovery, as many corporate offices, shopping malls, and restaurants remained closed.
 Due to these differences in rebounding, the sector as a whole failed to surpass February 2020 numbers.

 Most recently the sector saw a monthly decline of 0.6% to $53.7 billion in November of 2020.
 This decline occurred in only 5 of the 21 industries included in the manufacturing sector, notably a 23.8% monthly decline in the aerospace product & parts industry as well as a 14.8% and 13.1% monthly decline in ship & boatbuilding and railroad rolling stock industries respectively.
 A key theme among industries that faced large declines is a reliance on demand from the transportation industry, which due to lingering travel restrictions and market uncertainty caused by the pandemic, is still in decline.
+These trends in demand and corporate profitability are expected to have a direct impact on deal activity.

 Outlook for the Manufacturing Sector